stark-t/PAI/scripts/cluster/readme.md

 Might it be that having max of RAM/node is important for data caching?
 Note that `--mem-per-cpu=16G` didn't work with the curent SBATCH header structure.

-`#SBATCH --time=50:00:00`: Requested time, e.g. `50:00:00` = 50 hours.
+`#SBATCH --time=50:00:00`: Requested time in the format `d-hh:mm:ss`, e.g. `50:00:00` = 50 hours, `4-00:00:00` = 4 days.
 One needs to have an estimation of how much a cluster job can last.
 Better overestimate because the Slurm Workload Manager will automatically kill any job when it reaches its time limit.

 `#SBATCH --output=/home/sc.uni-leipzig.de/sv127qyji/PAI/scripts/cluster/logs_train_jobs/%j.log`: The path for storing the job-id.log file.
 Make sure this path exists beforing running a script because an incorrect or unexisting path will not trigger an error.